 Rev 7:17 For the Lamb which is in the midst of the throne shall feed them, and shall lead them unto living fountains of waters: and God shall wipe away all tears from their eyes.

 Being of all nations, and kindreds, and people, and tongues, the great multitude is primarily Gentile believers who have come out of “great tribulation” (Rev 7:14).
 We are certain that this group of “elect” are not exclusively Jews.
 In fact, the evidence points more toward these “elect” being the church; believing Jews and Gentiles together.

-One of the reasons to conclude that this group of “elect”, which is identified by that name three times in Matthew 24, is distinct from Israel is the fact that in the moments prior to God’s wrath being poured out (Rev. 8) but after the cosmic signs of the Day of the LORD (Rev. 6:12-17) one hundred and forty-four thousand Israelites are sealed for protection from the impending trumpet and vial judgements (Rev 7:2-8).
+One of the reasons to conclude that this group of “elect”, which is identified by that name three times in Matthew 24, is distinct from Israel is the fact that in the moments prior to God’s wrath beginning to be poured out (Rev. 8), but after the cosmic signs of the Day of the LORD (Rev. 6:12-17), one hundred and forty-four thousand Israelites are sealed for protection from the impending trumpet and vial judgments (Rev 7:2-8).
 It is inferred that these Israelites remain upon the Earth.
 A remnant of Israel will be protected through the period of God’s wrath (the Day of the LORD) while remaining upon the Earth.

 From Rev. 12 we also know that some portion of Israel is going to flee to the wilderness and be protected there for 1260 days.